History of technology: Industrial Revolution (1760–1830s)

-Before invention of machinery to spin yarn and weave cloth, spinning was done using the spinning wheel and weaving was done on a hand-and-foot-operated loom.
+Before the invention of machinery to spin yarn and weave cloth, spinning was done using the spinning wheel, and weaving was done on a hand-and-foot-operated loom.
 It took from three to five spinners to supply one weaver.
 The invention of the flying shuttle in 1733 doubled the output of a weaver, creating a shortage of spinners.
 The spinning frame for wool was invented in 1738.
-The spinning jenny, invented in 1764, was a machine that used multiple spinning wheels; however, it produced low quality thread.
-The water frame patented by Richard Arkwright in 1767, produced a better quality thread than the spinning jenny.
-The spinning mule, patented in 1779 by Samuel Crompton, produced a high quality thread.
+The spinning jenny, invented in 1764, was a machine that used multiple spinning wheels; however, it produced low-quality thread.
+The water frame patented by Richard Arkwright in 1767 produced a better quality thread than the spinning jenny.
+The spinning mule, patented in 1779 by Samuel Crompton, produced a high-quality thread.
 The power loom was invented by Edmund Cartwright in 1787.